BH4/dnd-roller/README.md

 <img src="Example/Vaeril.jpg" alt="Picture of an example character in use with the program." width="600"/>

+## Contributing
+Anyone who wants is free to work on any of the issues listed in the issue tracker or create there own.
+Please contact me through the issue tracker before begining if you would like your changes to be included in this repository.

+Changes should be done through a pull request coming from your clone of the repository.

+# Inspiration
 The inspiration for this comes directly from the character sheet interface from the roll20 website.